Restraining Order Attorneys Morris County, NJ

 New Jersey law protects victims of domestic violence, and emotional and verbal abuse, through protective orders commonly referred to as “Restraining Orders”.
 New Jersey restraining orders are sought, enacted, and enforced according to the terms outlined in the Prevention of Domestic Violence Act.

 Parties who are seeking protection from domestic violence and abuse can do so by requesting a “Temporary Restraining Order (TRO)”.
 We will discuss the process for doing so in the section below, but one of the most important things to understand about temporary restraining orders is that there is a relatively low requirement for hard evidence substantiating the petitioning party’s claims of domestic violence and abuse.
-This can be beneficial for victims of abuse as they can fairly easily secure immediate legal protection, and only worry about providing proof of their allegations afterwards in their Final Restraining Order hearing.
+This can be beneficial for victims of abuse as they can fairly easily secure immediate legal protection, and only worry about providing proof of their allegations afterward in their Final Restraining Order hearing.
 However, this can also cause many parties to be falsely accused of domestic violence by angry or manipulative partners or relatives.

 If you are in need of relief and protection from domestic violence or abuse, or have had a TRO filed against you and are in need of legal representation, the experienced and compassionate family law attorneys of Townsend, Tomaio & Newmark are ready to begin helping you today.
 Contact our firm to discuss your unique situation, needs, and concerns regarding your temporary restraining order in a free and confidential consultation.

 What Restrictions or Protections Can a Temporary Restraining Order Include?
-Chester TRO Attorneys

 Temporary Restraining Orders, like Final Restraining Orders, legally prevent one named person (the defendant) from contacting or coming within a certain distance of another named person (the plaintiff), and potentially also the family and relatives of the plaintiff as well.
-The defendant is also barred from going to the residence of place of employment of the plaintiff as well.
+The defendant is also barred from going to the residence or place of employment of the plaintiff as well.

 If the defendant lives in the same homes as the plaintiff, the defendant will be required to leave that home, and find a new place to reside as long as the TRO is in effect.
 This is true even if the defendant is the owner of that home.
 While this may seem extremely unfair if you have been falsely accused of domestic violence, and are now required to leave your home, you need to remember that there are very real cases of domestic violence, and this law greatly helps to protect abuse victims.

 While TROs may protect victims of violence and abuse, it is important to remember that they will only last until the time of your Final Restraining Order hearing.
 As New Jersey courts recognize the necessity of providing protections to abuse victims, but also the restrictions that TROs can place on innocent parties, Final Restraining Order hearings are placed on an expedited legal track, and will almost always be held within 10 days of the granting of the initial TRO.
-For this reason, it is critical for either party involved in a TRO to quickly seek legal representation, as the expedited nature of a FRO hearing will not leave much time for your attorney to investigate your case, and present and effective and informed case for you.
+For this reason, it is critical for either party involved in a TRO to quickly seek legal representation, as the expedited nature of a FRO hearing will not leave much time for your attorney to investigate your case, and present an effective and informed case for you.